KelvinAlviero/CS-SEM4_NOTES/Web Application Notes/WA-S1.md

 - Microservice: has many features with its own independent service.
 So when one service is down, the others will still work.

 - Best for ticketing system:
-     -Microservice for scalability and reliablility
+     - Microservice for scalability and reliablility